SISBID/Reproducible-Research/2017_SISBID_3_03_Rmarkdown.md

 script and copy-paste from it (using the RStudio keyboard shortcuts).
 Or really I should be using RMarkdown.

+With RStudio, the best way to encapsulate a project in its own directory is to create an "R Project".
+This creates a `.Rproj` file in the directory.
+When you open that file in RStudio, it will make that directory your working directory, and you can save various project-specific options.

+Create an R project for this workshop by going to File → New Project.
+Then select "New Directory", and finally "Empty Project".
+Give a directory name and choose where it should be placed.

 ## RMarkdown

 As an applied statistician working with a lot of different scientific